jorgegv/rage1/doc/BANKING-DESIGN.md

-- We would have then: a) a `struct asset_state_info_s` with fields `asset_state` and `asset_initial_state` (a 2-byte struct); b) a table of `struct asset_state_info_s` for each screen, which contains the current state of the changing assets in that screen; c) a field `asset_state_offset` in each asset configuration, which is the byte-position for that asset into the state table described in b) (i.e. the first state would be index 0, the second one, index 2, third one index 4, etc.); d) a pointer in `game_state` to the array of asset states for each screen.
+- We would have then: a) a `struct asset_state_info_s` with fields `asset_state` and `asset_initial_state` (a 2-byte struct); b) a table of `struct asset_state_info_s` for each screen, which contains the current state of the changing assets in that screen; c) a field `state_index` in each asset configuration, which is the index for that asset into the state table described in b); and d) a pointer in `game_state` to the array of pointers to asset state tables for each screen.

 - Index 0 is reserved for the state of the screen itself

-- Since the `struct asset_state_info_s` is 2 bytes long, the index can contain only even numbers, and there are a maximum of 128 state-changing assets per screen (which is more than enough).
-As a bonus, we can use the value $FF for the `asset_state_offset` field in asset configuration, to indicate that the asset does NOT have an associated state (we can define it as an ASSET_NO_STATE constant).
-The $FF value is an illegal value for the index, since all indexes must be even.
+- Since the `struct asset_state_info_s` is 2 bytes long, the index can be 127 as a maximum, and there is maximum of 128 state-changing assets per screen (which is more than enough).
+We will use the value $FF for the `state_index` field in asset configuration, to indicate that the asset does NOT have an associated state (we can define it as an ASSET_NO_STATE constant).
+The $FF value is an illegal value for the index, since all indexes must be <= 127.

 ## Single source compiling for 48/128 (banked/non-banked) mode